mjahanshahi/mls-new/content/expertise/modelling-slag-properties-and-metallurgical-processes.md

 featured: true
 draft: false
 ---

+In many pyrometallurgical processes, the behaviour of the molten slag phase plays a significant role in the metallurgical performance of the process.
+Over the past few decades, some advanced models of the physicochemical properties of molten slags, as well as thermodynamics of complex melts have been developed and validated against experimental data.
+Through combining some of these mathematical models, one can simulate reactions in smelting and refining processes and develop practices to improve their performance.

 ## Research Highlights

 - Pan, Yuhua, Sun, Shouyi, Jahanshahi, Sharif  (2011) Mathematical modelling of heat transfer in six-in-line electric furnaces for sulphide smelting, Journal of the South African Institute of Mining and Metallurgy, 111 (10), 717-732.